sampumon/SVG.toDataURL/README.md

 Notes
 -----

-* Images inside SVG, ie. `<image>` elements only work if their src is a dataURL.
-External images, same domain or not, will not be rendered (but also won't cause a security exception).
+* SVG `<image>` elements only work if their `src` is a dataURL.
+External images, same domain or not, will not be rendered (but won't cause a security exception either).

 Final
 -----